 - Mobile devices load your website slower than the desktop if your images are not optimized.

-Speed up Elementor website by optimizing images
+Speed up the Elementor website by optimizing images

 There are multiple ways and approaches to optimize your images.
 To make the website faster you need to make our image size as low as possible without compromising the image quality.
 This will give us the best result.
-You can optimize your images in different steps that reduce your image size up to 90%.
-But you need to make sure that image quality should not be compromised.
+You can optimize your images in different steps that reduce your image size by up to 90%.
+But you need to make sure that image quality should not compromised.

 So let’s see the steps you can take to optimize your Elementor website images.